Good University Guide 2023

 Telephone

-The institution has seven campuses, reaching from Ambleside, on Lake Windermere in the Lake District National Park — which offers the UK’s biggest programme of outdoor education courses plus conservation and forestry degrees — to its newest campus in Canary Wharf, east London, its base for health, education and business courses.
+Students are based at seven campuses, stretching from the Lake District to Canary Wharf in east London.
+The main campus in Lancaster is set in parkland a short walk from the city centre and caters for courses in education, health, sport and business.
+The Ambleside campus on Lake Windermere in the Lake District National Park offers the UK’s biggest programme of outdoor education courses plus conservation and forestry degrees.
+The newest campus, Canary Wharf, is for students taking health, education and business courses.

 The Workington campus provides graduate courses in decommissioning, reprocessing and managing nuclear waste and has specialist facilities.
 The university is a partner in the National College for Nuclear and the Project Academy for Sellafield.

-Accommodation is guaranteed to first-years within Cumbria’s stock of about 500 bed spaces — some housed within attractive stone cottages at the Ambleside campus.
+About a fifth of students want to live in and accommodation is guaranteed to first-years — some housed within stone cottages at the Ambleside campus.

 Performance